 - 1 tbsp. fish sauce, to taste

-- 2 tbsp. palm sugar, to taste
+- 2 tbsp. brown sugar or palm sugar, to taste

 - 2 tsp.
 Thai Shrimp Paste(optional)